Pegg Clarke: Death

 Dora Wilson died 21 November 1946 after four months of illness, with notices and obituary acknowledging Clarke as "a fellow artist and close friend."
-Pegg Clarke kept working almost until her own death in 1959.
+Pegg Clarke kept working almost until her own death on 6 June 1959 at the Alfred Private Hospital, Toorak.
+In her will she left an estate of £14,408 (a value of $548,000.00 in 2025) from which she bequeathed £1,000 and an Arthur Streeton painting and Dora Wilson's Collins Street from the Treasury Building to the Lyceum Club; and £100 to the Brotherhood of St Laurence, Melbourne.